supercollider/supercollider.github.io/development/building-raspberrypi.md

         a.free

-note: with the default cpu scaling (ondemand) these benchmarks perform much worse. but 'ondemand' also saves battery life so depending on your application this might be the preferred mode. to set 'performance' scaling mode permanently see under gotcha [here](https://raspberrypi.stackexchange.com/questions/9034/how-to-change-the-default-governor#9048)
+note: with the default cpu scaling (ondemand) these benchmarks perform much worse. but 'ondemand' also saves battery life so depending on your application this might be the preferred mode. to set 'performance' scaling mode permanently see under "Gotcha..." [here](https://raspberrypi.stackexchange.com/questions/9034/how-to-change-the-default-governor#9048)

 notes
 ==